Bondage positions and methods: Frogtie

-Frogtie position is used for genital accessibility.
-This woman is wearing a crotch flap for increased accessibility, for uses such as locking and rubbing.
+The frogtie position is used for genital accessibility.
+The model's bodysuit has a crotch fastening.

 The frogtie is a lower-body bondage position in which a person's legs are bent fully at the knees.
 They are bound separately ankle-to-thigh, and also just behind the knee, in the likeness of a crouched frog.
 The knees may be left free, closely together or widely spread.
 This is the starting point of many other ties.

 This tie places the person in a position where they are vulnerable but not completely immobilized and can still move about, albeit in an awkward crawling motion.
 The frogtie, with the person restrained so, can also be used as a restrictive sex position or as a basis for more restrictive bondage.
 The bound person's wrist tie can also be tethered to some sort of immovable ring by an arbitrary length of cord, allowing some limited freedom of movement while preventing escape.
 Kinbaku enthusiasts could use a futumomo tie.

 The wrists on each side are often then tied to the ankle/thigh combination on their respective sides, although it is possible to tie each wrist to the opposite ankle and make the position noticeably more strict.

 In a similar position, the person's wrists are simply bound to their corresponding ankles.
 However, that position cannot be fully considered as a frogtie, because it does not match the "bound ankle-to-thigh" condition.